-NEW YORK & MIAMI — November 17, 2020 — The Parkinson’s Foundation today announced that it is requesting applications for community grants to be awarded nationwide for health, wellness and education programs that address unmet needs in the Parkinson’s disease (PD) community.
-In 2021, the Parkinson’s Foundation will award $1 million in community grants.
+NEW YORK & MIAMI (July 22, 2021) — The Parkinson’s Foundation today announced the recipients of more than $2.2 million in community grants for Parkinson’s programs across the country.
+Community grants support local health, wellness and educational programs that address unmet needs in the Parkinson’s community.

 “We are pleased to be able to provide these community grants and to expand programs and resources throughout the Parkinson’s community,” said John L. Lehr, Parkinson’s Foundation president and chief executive officer.
 “Every one of these grant recipients shares our commitment to making life better for people with Parkinson’s disease.”